SREELATHA21/Pizza-sales-Report/README.md

 # Pizza-sales-Report
 Data Analysis on Pizza sales data

-Welcome to the Pizza Sales Report project, where we leverage SQL for data analysis and Power BI for creating interactive visualizations.
+Welcome to the Pizza Sales Report project, where we leverage SQL for data analysis and Power BI,Tableau and Excel for creating interactive visualizations.
 This project provides in-depth insights into pizza sales data, including daily and monthly trends, sales by pizza category and size, and identifying top-selling pizzas based on revenue, quantity, and total orders.

 1.Problem statement